Best Practices for Upgrading from v4 to v5

 Case Overview (CO)

-- If the new design is to be used, the entire CO must be rewritten using React components.
-The original HTML version remains backward compatible and can be retained.
+- If the new design is used, the entire CO must be rewritten using React components.

 - It is necessary to reconsider how data is structured and displayed.